Professor James Wilsdon

 My research interests include:

-- research on research and meta-research – particularly into systems of funding, evaluation and assessment;
+- research on research and meta-research – particularly analysis of systems of funding, evaluation and assessment;

 - science and research policy in the UK, EU and internationally;